In 2003, the founder of this project went to the polls to

 to easily communicate with voters, free of charge.
 By the time of the

-2004 General Election, Vote-USA.org was able to provide a customized
+2004 General Election, Vote-USA.org was able to provide customized, interactive

-sample ballot for any address in the country that allowed voters to
+ballot choices for any address in the country that allowed voters to

 compare the candidates’ bios, pictures, and, most importantly, their